• Email

 It stops them from spreading out, but for sure, the gluten-free version is flatter than the traditional version.
 However, the taste more than makes up for it.
 Once they are decorated, you can hardly tell.

-More Holiday Dessert Recipes:
+More Christmas Recipes:

 • Eggnog Pie (with Gingerbread Crust)